LightBurnSoftware/Documentation/Operations.md

 #### Reset To Default
 * Clicking on the Reset to Defaults button, will reset the cut settings to their default settings.

-<a name="scan"></a>
+<a name="Fill"></a>

 -------------------
-## Scan
+## Fill
-Scan will fill the interior of a vector similar to engraving a raster image.
-When you select Scan from the Mode options, the settings below will become available.
+This option will fill the interior of a vector similar to engraving a raster image.
+When you select Fill from the Mode options, the settings below will become available.

 ![Scan Settings](/img/ScanSettingsAdditional.PNG)
 <a name="bidirectional"></a>
 ### Bi-Directional scanning
 This is an on/off value.
-By default this will be on which enables the laser to fire on both the out and return stroke.
-Turning this off will result in your laser only firing on the outward stroke.
-The graphic shown will represent the expected output of your laser.
+With bi-directional scanning on, the laser sweeps back and forth, cutting from left to right, then right to left, and back again.
+With bi-directional scanning off, the laser fires only in a single direction, say left to right, then returns without firing, then fires again from left to right, and so on.
+The images below illustrate the difference - the black arrows show the direction of the laser firing, and the red lines show the path of the laser between firing moves (also called traversals).
+Bi-directional ON is usually preferred, because it is twice as fast.

 #### Bi-Directional *ON*
 ![Bi-Directional Scan](/img/Bi-Directional.PNG)